rice being harvested

 By investing in the expansion of this comprehensive support network, the program will increase access to and understanding of USDA programs, including Farm Service Agency loans.
 These efforts will strengthen the resilience of rural and agricultural communities nationwide.

-The links below highlight training opportunities and educational resources offered by network partners, which will be delivered by farmer support professionals to farmers, ranchers and foresters across the country.
-This collaboration between the Network Providers and AgFTAP Cooperators will focus on addressing the immediate needs of distressed borrowers, while also offering services tailored to the unique challenges faced by financially distressed farmers and ranchers.
+The links below highlight training opportunities and educational resources offered by Cooperator network partners, which will be delivered by farmer support professionals to farmers, ranchers and foresters across the country.

 Educational Resources for Financial Readiness